 Campus Photo Tour

-Located in Blacksburg, Va., Virginia Tech encompasses seven undergraduate colleges and a graduate school.
+Located in Blacksburg, Va., Virginia Tech encompasses eight undergraduate colleges and a graduate school.
 We are also home to the Virginia-Maryland College of Veterinary Medicine, the Edward Via College of Osteopathic Medicine, and the Virginia Tech Carilion School of Medicine and Research Institute.
-We offer more than 100 bachelor’s degree programs and 150 master’s and doctoral degree programs.
-With more than 33,000 full-time students, we have a 16:1 student to faculty ratio.
+We offer more than 150 bachelor’s degree programs and 150 master’s and doctoral degree programs.
+With more than 33,000 full-time students, we have a 14:1 student to faculty ratio.
 Our main campus consists of more than 213 buildings, 2,600 acres, and an airport.
 Virginia Tech is ranked 44th in university research in the United States.

 Burruss Hall, named for former VPI president Julian Burruss, is the main administration building on campus.
 It also contains a 3,003-seat auditorium, a venue where major events such as commencement, presidential speeches, concerts, and arts shows are held.
 Burruss, like many of the buildings on campus, features a native limestone, which we refer to as "Hokie Stone."